 We have a large portfolio of research projects funded by UK research councils, H2020, charities and industry.

-Here is a selection of some of our current research projects, please click on the titles or contact the PI to learn more.
+You can find a selection of our current research projects below, please click on the titles or contact the PI to learn more.

 CUBOiD is an MRC/UK DRI funded Momentum award (PI Professor Yoav Ben Shlomo)